Benefits & FAQs

 Like a project, an initiative has a limited duration.
 As a rule, the period for an initiative should be around 4 months.
 However, the duration can be extended if necessary.

-Initiatives are temporary management on a specific topic, for a specific period of time, for a specific topic, for EVERYONE, anyone can propose initiatives, anyone can be the lead of an initiative.
+Initiatives are temporary leadership on a specific topic, for a specific period of time, for a specific topic, for EVERYONE, anyone can propose initiatives, anyone can be the lead of an initiative.

 Number of simultaneous initiatives 2+2=4, up to 2 initiatives from employee proposals, up to 2 initiatives are defined by the management.